 This Lentil Brown Rice Soup is the perfect, plant-based meal to serve on a chilly night.
-This dry soup mix also makes for a unique, affordable, and thoughtful holiday gift that friends and family will love!
+This shelf stable dry soup mix also makes for a unique, affordable, and thoughtful gift that friends and family will love!
 Get the FREE printable recipe card down below!

 Create your own dry soup mix